 Our great 'Capability' Brown landscapes

-Lancelot ‘Capability’ Brown was a great landscape architect who shaped many of the places we carry for – learn more about his life and the landscapes he transformed
+Lancelot ‘Capability’ Brown was a great landscape architect who shaped many of the places we care for – learn more about his life and the landscapes he transformed.

 Lancelot 'Capability' Brown was the Norman Foster of the 1700s garden world, a great designer, entrepreneur and salesman.
 His nickname came from his fondness for describing country estates as having great ‘capabilities’ for improvement.

 Gardens for the future

 Brown persuaded the rich, famous and aristocratic to invest the equivalent of millions of pounds in creating landscapes which were beautiful, productive and would take a century to mature.

 He sold the idea of the legacy that they would leave behind, and in doing so changed the face of 18th-century England.

 His style came from the three practical principles of comfort, economy and elegance.
 He designed landscapes on an immense scale which provided the must-have setting for mansions, surrounded by wooded belts, parkland dotted with trees, carefully contoured ground, and serpentine lakes that resembled artificial rivers.

 Over the course of a career spanning 40 years, ‘Capability’ was commissioned to work on over 250 sites, covering a total of 200 square miles meaning, that on average, he had six projects on the go at the same time.
 More than 150 survive today.

 He was very committed to his work and would travel between all his sites, initially on horseback and later by carriage, literally crisscrossing the country to check on his work.
 Unable to be everywhere at once, ‘Capability’ employed and relied on a team of foremen, assistant surveyors and landscapers to map the ground, manage the labourers and contractors and implement his designs.